R-ZY0/packet-tracer-project2/README.md

 📝 Project Description
-This project represents the final assessment for the CCNA course.
-It focuses on designing, configuring, and testing a small-to-medium scale network using Cisco devices while applying CCNA networking principles.
+This project constitutes the final practical assessment for the Cisco Certified Network Associate (CCNA) course.
+It involves the design, configuration, and validation of a structured computer network using Cisco networking devices, in accordance with CCNA standards and best practices.
 📌 Key Features
-📝 Project Description (Add This)

-This project represents the final assessment for the CCNA course.
-It focuses on designing, configuring, and testing a small-to-medium scale network using Cisco devices while applying CCNA networking principles.

-📌 Key Features (Add This)

-Logical and physical network design
+-Structured logical and physical network design

-Proper IP addressing and subnetting
+-Correct implementation of IPv4 addressing and subnetting

-VLAN implementation and inter-VLAN routing
+-Configuration of VLANs and inter-VLAN routing

-Basic security using ACLs

-End-to-end connectivity verification

-🔍 What I Learned (Add This)
+-Application of basic network security using Access Control Lists (ACLs)

+-Comprehensive end-to-end connectivity testing
+🔍 Learning Outcomes

-How to design scalable network topologies
+-Gained hands-on experience in designing scalable network topologies

-Practical configuration of Cisco routers and switches
+-Developed proficiency in configuring Cisco routers and switches

-Troubleshooting network connectivity issues

-Applying CCNA concepts in a real-world scenario

-🧪 Testing Methods (Add This)

-Ping and traceroute between devices

-Verification using Cisco CLI commands

-Simulation testing in Packet Tracer

-⚠️ Disclaimer (Add This)

-This project was created for educational purposes as part of the CCNA curriculum and is not intended for production use.
-🔍 What I Learned
-How to design scalable network topologies
-Practical configuration of Cisco routers and switches Troubleshooting network connectivity issues
+-Improved troubleshooting skills for identifying and resolving network issues

-Applying CCNA concepts in a real-world scenario
+-Applied theoretical CCNA concepts in a practical environment

-🧪 Testing Methods
+🧪 Testing and Verification

+-Network functionality was verified using standard diagnostic tools and commands, including:

-Ping and traceroute between devices
+-ping and traceroute

-Verification using Cisco CLI commands
+-Cisco IOS verification commands

-Simulation testing in Packet Tracer
+-Simulation-based testing within Cisco Packet Tracer

 ⚠️ Disclaimer

-This project was created for educational purposes as part of the CCNA curriculum and is not intended for production use.
+-This project was developed solely for educational purposes as part of the CCNA curriculum and is not intended for deployment in a production environment.